-This page gives you a brief overview of what your treatment journey will look like at The Beekeeper House.
-We hope it provides you with the information you need, but if you have any further questions for us, you can contact us, and we will happily answer any questions that you might have.
+This page gives you a brief overview of what a client’s treatment journey will look like at The Beekeeper House.
+We hope it provides you with the information you need, however, if you have any further questions for us, please feel free to contact us, and we will happily answer any questions you may have.

 Referring to Beekeeper House